gbdev/DeadCScroll/README.md

 You'll notice that the name of the pointers have changed.
 This is because they were moved into HRAM.
 (Also notice that they don't have to be next to each other in memory.)
 They were moved to HRAM for a couple of reasons: it allows an optimization in the swapping code (11 cycles vs 28), and it makes the use code slightly faster.
 There are only 2 bytes used now so that is a better candidate for moving to HRAM than 4 bytes.

-### VBlank Handler
+### VBlank

-In this system, the VBlank handler is responsible for two things:
+In this system, code in the VBlank is responsible for two things:
 - swapping the pointers
 - setting the data for line 0